-The AccepTTranscend Model for Transformation explores, in part, the power of the stories we tell ourselves, and others, about our lives.
+The AccepTTranscend Model for Transformation , which I developed in 2012, explores, in part, the power of the stories we tell ourselves, and others, about our lives.
 We tend to think we cannot change the past.
 But we can change the way it has affected us, and affects us still.
 We can rewrite our story with ourselves as hero.
 We can identify the places where we’ve fallen, go back and arise anew, not as victims but as triumphant survivors.

-From time to time I ask myself the following questions, lest I become entrenched in the deceptive minutiae of daily life, and I encourage my clients to do likewise:
+From time to time I ask myself the following questions, lest I become entrenched in the deceptive minutiae of daily life, and I encourage my the people I am privileged to work with to do likewise:

 Who am I without my history?
 Who is the authentic self at the very core of my existence?
 Who might I be without my beliefs, my conditioning, my quirks and my compulsions?
 Who am I beyond self-doubt, beyond guilt, beyond shame, beyond fear?
 Behind AD(H)D, before dyslexia, beneath the ageing flesh and the dreams that have come true and may come true and never will come true, the miracles and disasters, joys and griefs, triumphs and devastations; who am I?